-Just like the time it takes to build a home, downsizing your belongings will always take longer than you have planned.
+Just like the time it takes to build a home, downsizing your belongings will always take longer than planned.
 With that knowledge in mind, try to start as early as you can to plan for your first day of freedom.
 You don’t want to have to stuff half your belongs in your RV the day you set off for your first national park!

 If possible, plan what types of items you’ll put in certain locations of your home on wheels.
-For instance, clothes in a shirt closet or in drawers, food in pantries, etc. Also keep in mind what kind of exterior storage your vehicle may have and what items can be placed there.
+For instance, know that clothes will go in a shirt closet or drawers, food in pantries, etc. Also keep in mind what kind of exterior storage your vehicle may have and what items can be placed there.
 Brushing up on your RV organization skills will help you with this!

 Make these three lists:

-- Things you must keep (i.e. family heirlooms, photos, meaningful momentos, etc.)
+- Things you must keep like family heirlooms, photos, meaningful momentos, etc.

 Once your lists are finalized, ask immediate family or close friends if there is something they would like to have.
 Sometimes they will even volunteer to keep things for you—at least, in their words, “until you come to your senses and want to move back into a house.”

 Many won’t understand your desire to change the course of your life, but I’ve found that most are willing to help you in this endeavor and will eventually warm up to the idea.

 Many things like furniture and art collections are valued at higher prices than you might expect to receive from a yard sale.
 So find a different way to sell them.
 For instance, auction houses specialize in furniture, china, jewelry, and artwork.

 Selling these items on local apps like LetGo and Facebook Marketplace do well, as long as your description tells the buyer about their value.
 Most people who would purchase such pieces know the difference between a Stickley chair and that pleather sofa that’s been used at a college frat house.
 Tell them what a great deal they would be getting, mention the item’s approximate value, let them know about the great sales price you’d let them have it for.

 Tip #6: Have a yard sale.